dev778g-me/TimeFlow/README.md

 ## 📲 How It Works

-1. Install Time Flow from the Play Store (coming soon).
+1. Install Time Flow from the Release.
 2. Long-press your home screen and add the **Time Flow widget**.
 3. Instantly see how far you are into your day, week, month, or year.
 4. Get back to work with renewed awareness and drive.